 In collaboration with the University Health Network (UHN), Uchenna Academy has designed research-based interdisciplinary studies courses (course codes: IDC3O & IDC4U).
-The courses will be offered Sep.
-2017 and will require students to read & write scientific literature, conduct mobility research studies, design an assistive device & prepare a ‘Dragon’s Den’ inspired idea pitch to the research team at Toronto Rehabilitation Institute (TRI).
+The courses are semestered, offered September-January and require students to read & write scientific literature, conduct mobility research studies, design an assistive device & prepare a ‘Dragon’s Den’ inspired idea pitch to the research team at Toronto Rehabilitation Institute (TRI).

 “A great discovery solves a great problem but there is a grain of discovery in any problem.”

 Interdisciplinary courses utilize an approach to learning that integrates different subjects & disciplines.
 This is an integral part of high school education, as it will help students navigate today’s increasingly interconnected world, which necessitates information literacy.
 Through IDCs, our students gain insight about the research process, information management, collaboration, critical & creative thinking & technological applications.